Rising Star (Israeli TV series)

 HaKokhav HaBa (הכוכב הבא) is an Israeli interactive reality singing competition, created by Keshet Media Group and broadcast on Channel 2 (from 2013 to 2017) and on Channel 12 (since 2017).
 It is the basis of the Rising Star franchise.
 The show is a continuation of Kokhav Nolad (כוכב נולד) which featured aspiring singers competing for a winning title.
 The program's format combines the internet, smartphone and television and is filmed live.
-Between 2015 and 2020, and again since 2024, the show has been used to select for the Eurovision Song Contest.
+Between 2015 and 2020, and since 2024, the show has been used to select 's representative for the Eurovision Song Contest.

 Format

 As the season begins, each contestant is asked to perform a well-known song in front of judges.
-After the song, a vote is taken among judges whether to transfer the applicant to the test stage facing the audience at home.
+After the song, the judges vote as to whether to transfer the applicant to the next stage, live performances in front of the audience at home.
 If the judges are not sure about how to vote, the contestant is required to perform another song, and then a decision is made.

 Contestants who do move forward must then sing in front of an audience.
 Viewers then connect with an app at makoTV and decide in real time whether a contestant passes or does not pass.

-Judges also influence the test stage - all judges may support the promotion of the contestant and thereby add 8% percent if there are five judges or 10% if there are four.
+Judges also influence the test stage by supporting the promotion of the contestant and thereby add 8% percent if there are five judges or 10% if there are four.
 Once the contestant reaches 70% of votes they "pass" and the screen opens and the contestant goes to the next level.
-14 singers then move on to a section where the judges and the audience at home vote.
+Fourteen singers then move on to a section where the judges and the audience at home vote.
 At the final stage, four singers are left and one will be elected "The Next Star".